JustinSu77/Test/README.md

   // Print map m
   fmt.Println("m with 2 added key-value pairs: ",m)

-  // Create map with values that has key data type as string and value data type as double gradebook:= map[string]float32{"John" : 85.2, "Ana" : 95.6}
+  // Create map called gradebook with values that has key data type as string and value data type as double gradebook:= map[string]float32{"John" : 85.2, "Ana" : 95.6}

   // Output map gradebook
-  fmt.Println("map gradebook: ",gradebook)
+  fmt.Println("map gradebook: ", gradebook)

-  // Access non-existing key gets  zero value fmt.Println("grade of Bob who is not in map gradebook: ",gradebook["Bob"])
+  // Access non-existing key gets zero value fmt.Println("grade of Bob who is not in map gradebook: ", gradebook["Bob"])

   // Store the value of the key "Ana" into variable anaGrade := gradebook["Ana"]